holychowders/linux-reference/README.md

 ## Memory

-- `cat /proc/meminfo` to see memory free and used
+- `cat /proc/meminfo` to see detailed memory information
 - `free` (*display amount of free and used memory in the system*)
+  - `-h` for human-readable
-  - `free -h` to display in human-readable formats
+  - `-t` to include total
 - `vmstat -S M` (show virtual memory statistics in units of MB `-S M`)

 ## `systemd` (*systemd system and service manager*)